26.7 billion years: what if the Universe was twice as old as expected

 2023-07-15 10:32:34

 The current consensus is that the universe has experienced continuous expansion from a Big Bang that occurred 13.7 billion years ago.
-But a rather groundbreaking new study suggests that our universe could be twice as old, challenging the dominant cosmological model while reconciling the enigmatic ‘problem of impossible early galaxies’.
+But a rather groundbreaking new study suggests that our universe might be twice as old, challenging the dominant cosmological model while reconciling the enigmatic ‘problem of impossible early galaxies’.

 Header image: the last map of a dynamic universe obtained by the space telescope ROSITE.
 (Jeremy Sander/ Hermann Brunner & the eSASS team/ Max Planck Institute for Extraterrestrial Physics/ Eugene Churazov & Marat Gilfanov/ IKI)